Send money to Europe

-More than just money-keepers, banks offer credit, various other financial solutions, including loans, let you earn interest on your savings and help you transfer money from Australia to another.
+More than just money-keepers, banks offer credit and loans, let you earn interest on your savings, and help you transfer money from Australia to another.

 Foreign Exchange Specialist

 Foreign Exchange (FX) Specialists are IMT experts who help you from start to finish with your conversion for a myriad of currencies and transfer your money to multiple countries across the globe.
 They include providers like TorFX, OFX or Send.
 Most FX specialists send to Europe on a regular basis, so they’ll likely offer you a discounted exchange rate and fee compared to most other options, like banks or PayPal.

 The good thing about FX specialists is that they usually have leaner operations and therefore less business expenses, which means the savings can then get passed on to you, the customer.
 You may not be familiar with some of the names, but they are certainly as safe as the well-known IMT agents and banks.
 For one, all FX specialists featured on our site adhere to strict compliance measures, such as being authorised by and registered with the Australian Securities and Investments Commission (ASIC).

 The other bonus with these specialists is that you don’t have to transfer around the business hour clock, allowing you the freedom to pick and choose the time of your transfer online.

 - Sharper pricing - better rates and lower transfer fees than the banks

 - Minimum transfer limits may apply - this could range from $50 up to $10,000, so make sure the provider you’ve chosen permits the amount you’re looking to send.

 This piece was in collaboration with Katherine O'Chee and Maria Gil.